 A sharp-shooting Irish striker who made his Premier League mark with a goal just minutes into his debut for Everton.

-Tom Cannon's career trajectory is a classic tale of Premier League promise.
-A product of Everton's academy, the Dublin-born striker spent years honing his instinct for goal in youth sides, known for his clever movement and clinical finishing.
-His breakthrough moment arrived in the pressure cooker of a Premier League match in late 2022.
-Coming on as a substitute against Bournemouth, Cannon needed just a handful of minutes to find the net, announcing his arrival with the immediate impact every young player dreams of.
-That instant success led to a loan spell at Preston North End, where he continued to score regularly in the Championship, proving his debut was no fluke.
-His form earned him a senior call-up for the Republic of Ireland, the nation he chose to represent internationally.
-Cannon's story is still in its early chapters, defined by a striker's most valuable currency: the ability to deliver goals when the spotlight turns on.
+Tom Cannon scored on his Premier League debut as a substitute against Bournemouth in late 2022, needing only a handful of minutes to find the net.
+A product of Everton's academy, the Dublin-born striker honed his instinct for goal in youth sides, developing clever movement and clinical finishing.
+That instant success led to a loan spell at Preston North End, where he scored regularly in the Championship.
+His form earned him a senior call-up for the Republic of Ireland.
+Cannon's story is still in its early chapters, defined by a striker's most valuable currency: delivering goals when the spotlight turns on.

 1997–2012